 Computer crime charges in Colorado are complex and require the expert help of a skilled defense attorney.
 We have decades of experience representing clients facing misdemeanor and felony charges throughout Colorado and our results stand alone.
 Contact our office for a free initial consultation where we will carefully analyze your computer crime case and suggest next steps in your defense.

 If you or someone you know is facing computer crime charges in Colorado, be smart.
-Contact the strategic criminal attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the strategic criminal attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Daria Nepriakhina